enlightn/enlightn-docs/performance/redis-cache-hit-ratio-analyzer.md

 ## How To Reset Redis Stats

-To monitor the health of your application and Redis server, you may want to run Enlightn on a frequent basis (say every month or so).
+To monitor the health of your application and Redis server, you may want to run Enlightn on a frequent basis (say every month or maybe every time you deploy new code).
 If you are doing this, it will be helpful to reset your Redis stats so that the next time Enlightn runs, it only shows stats for the period from the last run.

 To do so, run the following command on your Redis CLI after running Enlightn (so that stats are reset for the next run):